ckeditor/ckeditor4/tests/plugins/widget/manual/copycutintegration.md

 ### Expected:
 * When widget is partially selected, then is not copied/cut.
 * When widget is fully selected, then is properly copied/cut.
+* After cut there remain collapsed selection in the editor.

 ### Unexpected:
 * There is an error in a console.